 Reading the data

-N Written by Nick, founder of Markets Mastered · Trading professionally since 1989
+N Written by Nick, founder of Markets Mastered ยท Trading professionally since 1989

-Last updated 18 May 2026The trends grid is the most-used view in Markets Mastered for a reason.
-It tells you, in one screen, which way every tracked instrument is trending across seven timeframes, from the 15-minute chart all the way out to monthly.
-You can see at a glance whether your trade idea is swimming with the current or against it.
+Last updated 29 Jun 2026Multi-timeframe analysis is the habit of checking how a market is moving on more than one chart before you trade it: the fast charts for timing, the slow charts for direction.
+It is one of the most reliable edges in trading and one of the most tedious to do by hand.
+The trends grid does it for you.
+It tells you, in one screen, which way every tracked instrument is trending across seven timeframes, from the 15-minute chart all the way out to monthly, so you can see at a glance whether your trade idea is swimming with the current or against it.

 Each row is one instrument.
 The eight majors are at the top, followed by crosses, indices, commodities, and crypto.
 Each column is a timeframe: 15 minutes, 30 minutes, 1 hour, 4 hour, 1 day, 1 week, 1 month.